-Our audit generally covered the period from August 2008 through July 2010.
-The objectives of our audit were to determine if: (1) the Arkansas State Crime Laboratory was in compliance with the NDIS participation requirements; (2) the Laboratory was in compliance with the Quality Assurance Standards (QAS) issued by the FBI; and (3) the Laboratory's forensic DNA profiles in CODIS databases were complete, accurate, and allowable for inclusion in NDIS.
+Our audit generally covered the period from November 2008 through October 2010.
+The objectives of our audit were to determine if: (1) the Florida Department of Law Enforcement, Orlando Regional Crime Laboratory was in compliance with the NDIS participation requirements; (2) the Laboratory was in compliance with the Quality Assurance Standards (QAS) issued by the FBI; and (3) the Laboratory's forensic DNA profiles in CODIS databases were complete, accurate, and allowable for inclusion in NDIS.